How COVID school, screens, stress impacts kids - News 24

 « We know that talking builds young children’s brains.
 This is also a good way to help your child understand why you may be frustrated or irritable or rushing or overwhelmed, » she said. « I find that bedtime is a great time to reflect with my child and sometimes to apologize if I have been snappy or crabby that day.
 I am a big believer in saying sorry. »

-« There is no molecule that we can assay, or questionnaire that we can administer, that will say a hundred percent, we can guarantee this shows you better get help, or a hundred percent, this shows that things are going to be fine, no matter what, » Fisher said.
+« There is no molecule that we can assay, or questionnaire that we can administer, that will say a hundred percent we can guarantee this shows you’d better get help, or a hundred percent this shows that things are going to be fine, no matter what, » Fisher said.

-But experts say unless a child is experiencing toxic stress, it’s likely they will recover well and may build resiliency that will serve them in the long-run.
+But experts say that unless a child is experiencing toxic stress, they probably will recover well and may build resiliency that will serve them in the long run.

 « Even in the midst of all of this adversity, no child is lost, » said Myra Jones-Taylor, chief policy officer at nonprofit Zero to Three. « We never speak about children being irreparably damaged. »